makersacademy/bowling-challenge/README.md

 - Created Frame object constructor, and the scorecard frames is now an array of new Frames.
 - Reworked the runningTotal method not to belong to the frame, but to belong to scorecard.
 It takes an argument of which frame to calculate for, then loops up through the frames until that frame, collecting their individual totals (roll1 + roll2).

 Green.
-Frames will now be reffered to by their index in the frames array.

 - Refactored frame into its own file, Frame.js.
 - Sourced that in SpecRunner.html.

+_Frames will now be referred to by their index in the frames array._

 Now for spares.
-Wrote a test that recording 5 three times should result with runningTotal(0) returning 15 (5 + 5 + 5 on the first roll of the next frame as bonus)
+Wrote a test that recording 5 three times should result with runningTotal(0) returning 15 (5 + 5 + 5 on the first roll of the next frame as bonus).
+Red

+In order to help pass this test the frame should know if its score is a spare.

+Created FrameSpec.js and wrote a test for frame.isSpare to return true if the frames rolls are five and five.
+Red.

+- Wrote the isSpare method to return a bool of roll1 plus roll2 equals 10